zezking/tinyApp/README.md

 # Instroduction

-This is a web application that will generate shorter URLs based on regular URlsfor Lighthouse Lab bootcamp.
+This is a web application that will generate shorter URLs based on regular URls for Lighthouse Lab bootcamp Week 3.

 ## Screenshots and Features